Praqma/reveals/code-academy/advanced-jenkins/slides.md

 >>>>NEWSLIDE
 ## Reasons
-* It's just code, put it with your source is!
+* Configuration as code, put it with your source is!
 * Traceability *(how did the pipeline look in version 1.2?)*
 * Better support for parallel executions
+* Better UI overview of each stage

 >>>>NEWSLIDE
 # Jenkins Pipeline